ridhodwid/Leaflet.VectorTileLayer/README.md

 For compatibility, support for the `vectorTileLayerStyles` option and `set/resetFeatureStyle()` method is also provided.

+`VectorTileLayer` also supports ordering the layers based on their names.

 Another added feature of `VectorTileLayer` is a `getBounds()` function.
 After the `load` event, it returns the bounds occupied by the features on all currently loaded tiles.